rsheehan/JRemix/README.md

 	using graphics lib

-		the-Window : the graphics panel
+		'the window' : the graphics panel
-		the-Window's Background-Colour : SKY-BLUE
+		'the window's 'colour' : SKY-BLUE

-		draw the landscape in the-Window
-		add Clouds to the-Window
+		'the back layer'  : 'the window's 'base-layer'
+		'the cloud layer' : 'the window' next layer
+		'the front layer' : 'the window' next layer

+		add the back mountains on 'the back layer' add the sea on 'the back layer' add the islands on 'the front layer' update 'the window'

+		'the clouds' : 10 clouds in 'the cloud layer'

-		animate the-Window 1000 times at 30 ticks per second for each Cloud in Clouds
+		animate 'the window' 1000 times at 30 ticks per second for each 'cloud' in 'the clouds'
-				move Cloud
+				move 'cloud'

 	-============================================================================-

-	draw the landscape in the-Window :
-		the-Back-Layer  : the-Window base layer
-		THE-CLOUD-LAYER : the-Window next layer
-		- a constant can be accessed anywhere the-Front-Layer : the-Window next layer add the back mountains on the-Back-Layer add the sea on the-Back-Layer add the front islands on the-Front-Layer update the-Window

-	add the back mountains on the-Back-Layer :
+	add the back mountains on 'the back layer' : repeat 20 times
-		"back mountains" ↲
-		repeat 20 times
-			Mountain : a DARK-GREY mountain with BLACK outline of 300 … based at 600
+			'mountain' : a DARK-GREY mountain with BLACK outline of 300 … based at 600
-			place Mountain in the-Back-Layer
+			place 'mountain' in 'the back layer'

-	add the sea on the-Back-Layer :
+	add the sea on 'the back layer' :
-		"sea" ↲
-		Box : a DARK-BLUE box of STD-WIDTH x 200 at {
+		'sea' : a DARK-BLUE box of STD-WIDTH x 200 at {
 			STD-WIDTH ÷ 2
 			STD-HEIGHT - 100
 		}
-		place Box in the-Back-Layer
+		place 'sea' in 'the back layer'

-	add the front islands on the-Front-Layer :
-		"front islands" ↲
-		for each Location from 650 to 680 in steps of 3 do Island : a GREY mountain with WHITE outline of 250 … based at Location
+	add the islands on 'the front layer' : for each 'location' from 650 to 680 in steps of 3 do 'island' : a GREY mountain with WHITE outline of 250 … based at 'location'
-			place Island in the-Front-Layer
+			place 'island' in 'the front layer'

-	add #Clouds to the-Window :
-		#Clouds : apply
+	'n' clouds in 'the cloud layer' : apply
-			Cloud : a cloud
+			'cloud' : a cloud
-			place (Cloud parts) in THE-CLOUD-LAYER
+			place ('cloud' parts) in 'the cloud layer'
-			Cloud
+			'cloud'
-		… 10 times
+		… 'n' times

 	=
 	A mountain is an isosceles triangle.
 	=
-	a Colour mountain with outline-Colour outline of max-Height based at Level :
+	a 'colour' mountain with 'outline colour' outline of 'max height' based at 'level' :
-		Centre : random STD-WIDTH
+		'centre' : random STD-WIDTH
-		Height : random max-Height + 20
+		'height' : random 'max height' + 20
-		Width : random 150 + 300
+		'width'  : random 150 + 300
-		Mountain : a Colour shape from {
+		'mountain' : a 'colour' shape from {
-			{ 0, -Height }
+			{ 0, -'height' }
-			{ Width ÷ 2, 0 }
+			{ 'width' ÷ 2, 0 }
-			{ -Width ÷ 2, 0 }
+			{ -'width' ÷ 2, 0 }
-		} scaled by 1 at { Centre, Level }
+		} scaled by 1 at { 'centre', 'level' }
-		Mountain's outline-Colour : outline-Colour
-		return Mountain
+		'mountain's 'outline colour' : 'outline colour'
+		'mountain'

 	=
 	A cloud is a composite object comprising of two circles, a rectangle and a line.